ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

 - How do multiple chains work, in detail?
 - How do state updates work, in detail?

+- Moving the verifiers into the state service

 # Future possibilities
 [future-possibilities]: #future-possibilities